Georgia College & State University: Campus

+The campus is divided into four parts: Central Campus, South Campus, West Campus, and East Campus.

-The central campus comprises about 43.2 acre in the center of Milledgeville, near the grounds of the former state capitol.
-The campus contains buildings of red brick and white Corinthian columns, representative of those constructed during the pre-Civil War Antebellum period, when Milledgeville was the capital of Georgia.
+Central Campus was built on the remains of Penitentiary Square across from the Governor's Mansion.
+The Governor's Mansion served as the first dormitory.
+The Main Building burned down in 1924.
+In the 1930s, Baldwin County Jail was adjacent to campus.Presently, Central Campus comprises about 43.2 acre in the center of Milledgeville, near the grounds of the former state capitol (now Georgia Military College).
+The campus contains red brick buildings and white Corinthian columns, representative of those constructed during the pre-Civil War Antebellum period, when Milledgeville was the capital of Georgia.
 Bell Hall and Russell Auditorium are credited to architect J. Reginald MacEachron.
-Atkinson Hall (1896) is listed on the National Register of Historic Places.
-Other historic buildings on the campus include Sanford Hall (1938), Russell Auditorium (1926), Ina Dillard Russell Art Museum (the original section of the library) (1932), Chappell Hall (1963) (on the site of an earlier Chappell Hall built in 1907), Parks Hall (1911), Terrell Hall (1908), Maxwell Student Union (1972), Beeson Hall (1937), Porter Hall (1939), Lanier Hall (1926), Ennis Hall (1920), and Herty Hall (1954 and expanded in 1972).

-Most of the university's residence halls are located a block from central campus along with the sports complex, called the Centennial Center.
+Atkinson Hall (1896), originally a dormitory, is listed on the National Register of Historic Places and now serves as the home of the College of Business.
+The campus included the "Peabody Model School" (named after the George Peabody College, now part of Vanderbilt University).
+Other historic buildings on the campus include Sanford Hall (1938), Russell Auditorium (1926), Ina Dillard Russell Art Museum (the original section of the library) (1932), Chappell Hall (1963) (on the site of an earlier Chappell Hall built in 1907), Parks Hall (1911), Terrell Hall (1908), Maxwell Student Union (1972), Beeson Hall (1937), Porter Hall (1939), Lanier Hall (1926), Ennis Hall (1920), and Herty Hall (1954 and expanded in 1972).Ina Dillard Russell Library houses the manuscript collection of author Flannery O'Connor, an alumna of the university, and of U.S. Senator Paul Coverdell, whose career included serving as director of the Peace Corps when the Berlin Wall fell.Most of the university's residence halls are located on South Campus by the main sports complex, called the Centennial Center.
 The Old Governor's Mansion is also within walking distance of the residence halls and front campus.

-West Campus, a 500 acre extension 2 mi from the central campus, contains The Village student apartments and athletic fields.
-In addition, GC operates a large recreational area on Lake Laurel (approximately 5 minutes from the central campus) which is used by students in the university's Environmental Science and Outdoor Education programs.
+West Campus, a 500 acre extension 2 mi from Central Campus, contains The Village student apartments and athletic fields.

+East Campus is a large recreational area on Lake Laurel (approximately 5 minutes from Central Campus) which is used by students in the university's Environmental Science and Outdoor Education programs.

-The university library houses the manuscript collection of author Flannery O'Connor, an alumna of the university, and of U.S. Senator Paul Coverdell, whose career included serving as director of the Peace Corps when the Berlin Wall fell.
+The Center for Innovation at Georgia College and State University opened in 2022.

+Academics

+Students pursue majors and graduate degree programs throughout the university's four colleges: College of Arts & Sciences, J. Whitney Bunting College of Business and Technology, John H. Lounsbury College of Education, and College of Health Sciences.

+Rankings

+In 2025, U.S. News & World Report ranked the university tied for No.15 out of 135 Regional Universities South, tied for No.6 in Top Public Schools, No.5 in Best Undergraduate Teaching, and tied for No.4 in Most Innovative Schools.

+Admissions

+For students accepted and enrolled in the Fall 2024, the average GPA was 3.70, the average SAT score was 1193, and the average ACT score was 26.